fieldtrip/website/faq/how_to_ask_good_questions_to_the_community.md

 Dear community,

 My name is MyName MyLastname and I am working in the BigBoss lab in MyCity on intracranial and extracranial Brain-Computer Interfaces.
-Currently I am analysing data of a side-project, where we recorded using combined EEG/fMRI.
+Currently I am analyzing data of a side-project, where we recorded using combined EEG/fMRI.

 I tried using ft_functionname to assess spatio-temporal aspects of my data.
 When I call ft_functionname, I expect to get a structure with several fields, which I can subsequently plot using ft_XXXplot.
 However, I receive the following error message: